TeskaLabs/CatVision-Docs/non-developer-working-name.md

 # Let’s give it a test ride!

 Are you interested in using CatVision.io?

 For successful implementation of CatVision.io you will need a software developer.
 Just invite him to your Product.
 He will find everything required for implementation in our [Documentation](//README.md).

 Or, we could do it for you!
 We are sure we will find common ground and understanding.
+[Write us an email](mailto:team@catvision.io).